turboMaCk/aeson-combinators/README.md

 ## Internals

-This library introduces as low overhead over Aeson API as possible.
-`Decoder a` type is a function `Value -> Parser a` same as `fromJSON` function of `FromJSON` class.
+`Decoder a` type is a function `Value -> Parser a` the same as `fromJSON` member function of `FromJSON` class.
 This means there should be near zero overhead.
 Aeson types and functions are reused where possible.

 ## TODO